Domino's

-Domino's Pizza, Inc., commonly referred to as Domino's, is an American multinational pizza restaurant chain founded in 1960.
-The corporation is Delaware-domiciled and headquartered at the Domino's Farms office park in Ann Arbor Township, near Ann Arbor, Michigan.
+Domino's Pizza, Inc., trading as Domino's, is an American multinational pizza restaurant chain founded in 1960.
+The corporation is Delaware-domiciled and headquartered at the Domino's Farms office park in Ann Arbor Township near Ann Arbor, Michigan.
 As of 2018, Domino's had approximately 15,000 stores, with 5,649 in the United States, 1,500 in India, and 1,249 in the United Kingdom.
 Domino's has stores in more than 83 countries and 5,701 cities worldwide.

 History

 1960s–1990s

 In 1960, Tom Monaghan and his brother, Jim, took over the operation of DomiNick's, an existing location of a small pizza restaurant chain that had been owned by Dominick DeVarti, at 507 Cross Street (now 301 West Cross Street) in Ypsilanti, Michigan, near Eastern Michigan University.
 The deal was secured by a $500 down payment, after which the brothers borrowed $900 to pay for the store.
 The brothers planned to split the work hours evenly, but Jim did not want to quit his job as a full-time postman to keep up with the demands of the new business.
 Within eight months, Jim traded his half of the business to Tom for the Volkswagen Beetle they used for pizza deliveries.

 By 1965, Tom Monaghan had purchased two additional pizzerias; he now had a total of three locations in the same county.
 Monaghan wanted the stores to share the same branding, but the original owner forbade him from using the DomiNick's name.
 One day, an employee, Jim Kennedy, returned from a pizza delivery and suggested the name "Domino's".
 Monaghan immediately loved the idea and officially renamed the business to Domino's Pizza, Inc. in 1965.

 The company logo originally had three dots, representing the three stores in 1965.
 Monaghan planned to add a new dot with the addition of every new store, but this idea quickly faded, as Domino's experienced rapid growth.
 Domino's Pizza opened its first franchise location in 1967 and by 1978, the company had expanded to 200 stores.
 In 1975, Domino's faced a lawsuit by Amstar Corporation, the maker of Domino Sugar, alleging trademark infringement and unfair competition.
 On May 2, 1980, the Fifth Circuit Court of Appeals in New Orleans found in favor of Domino's Pizza.
 During the lawsuit, Domino's opened fifteen new stores under the name Pizza Dispatch, while also converting other stores to the name.

 Former logo used from October 1996 until October 2012.
 It was still used in many locations until 2015.

 In 1998, after 38 years of ownership, Monaghan announced his retirement, sold 93 percent of the company to Bain Capital, Inc. for about $1 billion, and ceased being involved in day-to-day operations of the company.
 A year later, the company named Dave Brandon as its CEO.